Athozs/hass-environment-variable/README.md

 ## 6. TROUBLESHOOTING

-You can't check your env vars using the Shell prompt, because env var that are set with this integration are only available at Hass Python application level.
+You can't check your environment variables using the Shell prompt, because environment variables that are set with this integration are only available at Home Assistant Python application level.

-The only way to check env var is to access it through Python code inside an integration.
+The only way to check environment variable is to access it through Python code inside an integration.

 ## 7. KNOWN ISSUES